aashnakunk/Pipelined_processor_FiveStage/README.md

 6. Both instruction and data memory are in the big-endian format
 7. Remember that register x0's value cannot be changed, it's always zero

+To improve performance, the following optimization features can be added:

+Our processor already handles RAW and control flow hazards.
+Apart from that, to decrease the number of cycles, I can think of the following techniques can be implemented into the processor:

+ 1. Predicting branches dynamically -

+currently, the processor assumes branches are not taken.
+Integrating a dynamic branch prediction mechanism could significantly improve performance.
+Techniques such as a branch target buffer can dynamically predict branch outcomes based on past data, reducing the frequency and penalty of branch mispredictions.

+2. we can execute instructions Out-of-Order -

+Implementing out-of-order execution can help reduce stalls due to hazards by allowing the processor to execute instructions as their operands become available, rather than strictly sticking to program order.
+This requires a more complex control logic and resource management but can greatly increase throughput!

+4. Speculative Execution -

+Alongside dynamic branch prediction, speculative execution can be implemented where the processor continues to execute instructions following a branch before the branch decision is known.
+This is combined with mechanisms to rollback changes if the speculation was incorrect, requiring careful management of state and resources.

+ 5. We can improve the forwarding logic -

+While I have implemented basic forwarding from EX-ID and MEM-ID, further optimization can be achieved by refining this logic to minimize the cases where stalling is necessary.
+This may include adding more forwarding paths, or optimizing the decision logic for when to forward.

+-- end --

 Create your imem & dmem files using this instruction encoding :

 <img width="416" alt="Screenshot 2024-05-21 at 10 24 14 AM" src="https://github.com/aashnakunk/Pipelined_processor_FiveStage/assets/58456702/1ecdf32a-dc12-4cc6-9ccd-8ec58dced62d">